CullenDolan/datapipeline/README.md

 This is a consulting engagement I am working on where the client wants to test out a cloud service, automate some manual data cleaning, and create dashbaords for analysis.

-If you want to see the full detail [CLICK HERE](https://gist.github.com/CullenDolan/89120be904b531d5787d4785257fd8a1) to access the Gist for this project.

 [AWS Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Procedural.Importing.html)

 ### System Requirements